b17fr13nds/lxfuzz/README.md

 ###### optional arguments:
-`--timeout` specifies in seconds, how long no log activity should be ignored, until the `fuzz_manager` checks for hangs or crashes. use `--daemon` to run the fuzzer as a daemon in the background.
+`--timeout` specifies in seconds, how long no log activity should be ignored, until the `fuzz_manager` checks for hangs or crashes.

+use `--daemon` to run the fuzzer as a daemon in the background.

-`--userns` tell the fuzzer to make use of user namespaces.
+`--userns` tells the fuzzer to make use of user namespaces.

 ## logs and crashes